Case Studies

 Solution

 Working together with regional governments and other contractors, Enwave buys municipal solid waste (garbage) and biomass (tree stock, sawdust or scrap lumber) to be used as sources of fuel.
-The materials are then converted and delivered as reliable, low-carbon energy to residential, commercial and institutional customers.
+The materials are then converted and delivered as reliable thermal energy to residential, commercial and institutional customers.
 On an island, where space is finite, reducing waste that would otherwise go to landfill is an important benefit.
-As the system can easily switch between fuel sources as needed, it also boosts the province’s resiliency.
+As the system can easily switch between fuel sources as needed, it also boosts the PEI’s resiliency.

 A pile of trash is being loaded into a conveyor belt in a factory.